 Was Albert Einstein’s genius somehow other worldly?
 Ancient Aliens s5e5: The Einstein Factor, History 2012

-A vision that changed our understanding of the universe.
+A vision that changed our understanding of the world.
 A mysterious voice behind the world’s first code of laws.
-And an inspiration that strikes two inventors at the same time.
+An inspiration that strikes two inventors at the same time.
 Throughout history many of the world’s greatest thinkers have credited their genius to other-worldly sources.
 Ancient Aliens s9e4: The Genius Factor

 I have nothing to declare except [but] my genius.
 Oscar Wilde, New York Custom House, attributed